 Personally, if you’re an anxious type you’ll be much better off with a secure attachment style.
 But if you’re hell-bent on getting her back…

 I realize this is probably going to be hard for you if you’re an anxious attachment style.

-That said: do NOT chase her.
-Let her come to you at her own pace.
+You have to let her come to you at her own pace!